austindriggs/austindriggs.github.io/_portfolio/redtail.md

 ---
 title: "RedTail LiDAR"
-excerpt: "Over 2 years of experience designing, developing, assembling, and testing printed circuit boards (PCBs) in RedTail LiDAR systems"
+excerpt: "Over 2 years of experience designing, assembling, and testing printed circuit boards (PCBs) in RedTail LiDAR systems."
 collection: portfolio
 ---

-While in undergrad at WVU, I worked part time at [4D Tech Solutions](https://4dtechsolutions.com) as an Electronics Engineer developing, assembling, and testing printed circuit boards (PCBs) in [RedTail LiDAR](https://redtaillidar.com) systems.
+While in undergrad at WVU, I worked part time at [4D Tech Solutions](https://4dtechsolutions.com) as an Electronics Engineer designing, assembling, and testing printed circuit boards (PCBs) in [RedTail LiDAR](https://redtaillidar.com) systems.

-Some of my respoinsibilities included:
+Some of my responsibilities included:
 - Assemble and test hundreds of both prototype and production PCBs.
 - Adapt test setups for rapid development and prototyping, improving accuracy and efficiency.
 - Develop test boards and write automated testing scripts/procedures for production PCBs.